Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 In xrt-mgmt, an initial group driver instance will be created by the root.
-This instance contains xleaf drivers that will trigger group instances to be created to manage groups of xleaf drivers found on different partitions on hardware, such as VSEC, Shell, and User.
+This instance contains xleaf drivers that will trigger group instances to be created to manage groups of xleaf drivers found on different partitions of hardware, such as VSEC, Shell, and User.

 Every *fpga_region* has a group driver associated with it.
 The group driver is